RhinoRhys/radarr-collections/README.md

 > From People: 1
 >
 > Quentin Tarantino - Directing - Director                            TMDB ID: 187            Sin City (2005)
+>
+> Blacklist entry for all movies:
+>
+> blacklist = 272, 187

 #### Artwork mode

-When running with the `-a` option, art\_date\_time.txt is a list of every collection that has been checked along with the URL to the default collection artwork from TMDB to be easily pasted into Plex or other media apps.
+When running with the `-a` option, art\_date\_time.txt is a list of every collection that has been checked along with the URL to the default collection artwork from TMDB to be easily pasted into Plex or other media apps.<br>
+Example:
 > The Dark Knight Collection 	 	https://image.tmdb.org/t/p/original/bqS2lMgGkuodIXtDILFWTSWDDpa.jpg

 ## Get in touch